hostinger/fireactions/docs/user-guide/concepts.md

       example: example
 ```

-This will create a pool named `example` with a maximum of 10 runners and a minimum of 1 runner.
+This will create a pool named `example` with 5 replicas for the GitHub runners.
 The runners will have the labels `self-hosted` and `fireactions`, and will use the specified Firecracker configuration.